Pavel Yablochkov: Biography

 From the mid-1880s, Yablochkov mostly occupied himself with problems of generating electric energy.
 He constructed the so-called “magnet dynamo electric machine”, which had most of the features of the modern inductor.
 Yablochkov did extensive research on transformation of fuel energy into electric energy, suggested a galvanic cell with alkaline electrolyte, and created a regenerative cell (the so-called autoaccumulator).

 Yablochkov participated in Electrical engineering exhibitions in Russia (1880 and 1882), Paris (1881 and 1889), and First International Congress of Electricians (1881).
 For participation in the exhibition and congress, he was awarded the French Order of the Legion of Honor.

 Personal life

 Yablochkov was an active Freemason.
 He was initiated in 1876 into the Supreme Council of France of the Scottish Rite.
-After being "Worshipful Master" of three lodges in Paris, he created a new lodge under the Supreme Council known as "Cosmos" in 25 June 1887.
+After being "Worshipful Master" of three lodges in Paris, he created a new lodge under the Supreme Council known as "Cosmos" on 25 June 1887.
 Through this he hoped to attract young and wealthy Russian emigrants in Paris.
 One member of his lodge was Maksim Kovalevsky, who would later help bring Freemasonry back to Russia and prepare the groundwork for the foundation of the Grand Orient of Russia's Peoples.